-What’s the Point in a Customer Interview?
+What’s the point in conducting a customer interview?

-They are actually really important, because they let you really understand what customers feel about your business.
+They are actually really important because they let you really understand what customers feel about your business.
 You can gather clear and unbiased information effectively and keep it on record to make improvements where necessary.
 How about a little more detail on the reasons why, though?

 - It forces you to engage with your customers